“People are always looking for the single magic bullet that will totally change everything. There is no single magic bullet.”

 - The guaranteed returns are extremely low.
 This is a contractual “get out of jail” card that the insurance companies use to minimize the amount that they are legally obligated to pay you.
 The salespeople may make all sorts of hand-flourishing wild promises like the one that the insurance agent showed me, but the reality is that once you sign the paperwork, the actual terms and conditions of the contract apply.

-The insurance agent sent me an in-force illustration from the universal life insurance policy he sells.
+The insurance agent sent me an in-force illustration from the Indexed Universal Life Insurance policy he sells.
 It was full of fluffy illustrations that showed, in a perfect world, what the insured person would receive.
 Unsurprisingly, the illustrations were full of asterisks and footnotes.

 “The current rates are not guaranteed and are subject to change, but will never be lower than the guaranteed rates.”